Reeceeboii/Win10-Transfer-Scripts/README.md

 * `Main.ps1`: main driver script - does all the heavy lifting.
 * `Test.ps1`: boots up a Windows Sandbox instance to test `Main.ps1` in an isolated environment
-* `Backup.ps1`: creates backup files of Chocolatey packages and PowerShell aliases
+* `Backup.ps1`: creates backup files of Chocolatey packages and PowerShell aliases.
+Moves them to `C:\Temp` for the test script, also uploads them to OneDrive for access on other systems.

 ## Development progress
 ✔️ Done 🔧 Under development